 Eric Watson has served as the General Counsel and Secretary of Doma since July 2019.
-Mr. Watson also serves as Secretary and Senior Vice President of one of Doma's wholly owned subsidiaries.
 He previously served as Executive Vice President, General Counsel and Secretary at Mosaic, a specialty finance company, from July 2016 until July 2019.
 Prior to Mosaic, Mr. Watson was Deputy General Counsel at SoFi, an online personal finance company, from April 2015 until June 2016, Counsel at Sallie Mae, a consumer banking company, from November 2014 until April 2015 and Vice President, Associate General Counsel and Secretary of Navient Corporation, a consumer lending company, from November 2002 until September 2014.
 He received his B.A. in Economics from Rutgers University and his J.D. from the University of Pennsylvania Carey Law School.

 Sharda Cherwoo served as a Partner at Ernst & Young LLP ("EY"), a global professional services firm, from October 1991 until January 2020.
 Ms. Cherwoo also served as a Senior Advisory Partner in EY's Private Equity practice group from August 2009 until January 2020 and served financial services clients as a Global Client Service Partner and Global Tax Account Leader from October 1991 until January 2020.
 From November 2001 to October 2004, Ms. Cherwoo served as the founding Chief Executive Officer of EY's Global Shared Services operations in Bangalore, India.
 Prior to that, Ms. Cherwoo held various senior leadership roles and other positions since joining EY in the United States in July 1982 in the audit practice.
 She also currently serves as a member of the board of directors of Tax Analysts, a non-partisan, non-profit publisher, since January 2020, and World Fuel Services Corp., a publicly traded energy, commodities and services company, since February 2020.
 She also serves as a member of the advisory board of Land O'Lakes Inc., a member-owned agricultural cooperative, since December 2020 and a member of the board of trustees of the International House of New York since June 2008.
+Ms. Cherwoo is a Certified Public Accountant licensed in New York and holds a B.Sc. in Accounting as Valedictorian from Sacred Heart University.
 Ms. Cherwoo has also attended Executive Education programs at Harvard Business School for Strategic Leadership for EY Partners and at Northwestern University, Kellogg School of Management.
 We believe that Ms. Cherwoo is qualified to serve as a member of our board of directors because of her extensive financial expertise, and experience as partner at EY.